evatitan/langRead/2025/The_culture_map.md

 - Most people are capable of practicing both principles-first and applications-first reasoning.
 But your habitual pattern of reasoning is heavily influenced by the kind of thinking emphasized in your culture’s educational structure.
 - people from principles-first cultures generally want to understand the why behind their boss’s request before they move to action.
 Meanwhile, applications-first learners tend to focus less on the why and more on the how.

+STRATEGIES FOR PERSUADING ACROSS CULTURES
+- Build team awareness by explaining the scale.
+Have everybody read this chapter and discuss it during a team meeting.
+• A cultural bridge can help a lot.
+If you have team members who are bicultural or have significant experience living in different cultures, ask them to take responsibility for helping other team members.
+• Understand and adapt to one another’s behaviors.
+• Patience and flexibility are key.
+Cross-cultural effectiveness takes time.
+Developing your own ability to recognize others’ reactions and adapt accordingly will help you to be increasingly persuasive (and therefore effective) when working internationally.

+HOLISTIC THINKING: THE ASIAN APPROACH TO PERSUASION

 ## Glossary
 **groceries** /ˈɡrəʊsəriz/ n. 食品杂货
 **startle** /ˈstɑːrtl/ v. 使惊吓；使震惊